ncovercash/homebridge-zway-schlage-be469/README.md

 I have two models: the newer BE469ZP and the older (regular?)
 BE469.
 I'm not too sure what the defining characteristics are, however, the newer one has a dedicated Z-Wave enroll/unenroll button inside the cover and supports S2 Access.

+For some reason, I had lots of issues with BE469ZP's association/lifeline settings.
+However, on the regular BE469 I have I was able to setup Niffler within the Z-Way server and polling was no longer needed.

 ## Installation
 Install this plugin using `npm i -g homebridge-zway-schlage-be469`.